losfair/bsync/README.md

 ```

 ## Example config

+The schema of the config file is defined as `BackupConfig` in [src/config.rs](https://github.com/losfair/bsync/blob/main/bsync/src/config.rs) and can be used as a reference.

 Note that bsync doesn't automatically snapshot your volumes yet so please add your own snapshot logic (LVM, zvol, etc.) in `remote.scripts.pre_pull` to ensure data consistency.
 An example for backing up LVM thin volumes (taken from my homelab servers):